 You are entitled to FMLA leave to care for a current member of the Armed Forces, including a member of the National Guard or Reserves, or a member of the Armed Forces, the National Guard or Reserves who is on the temporary disability retired list, who has a serious injury or illness incurred in the line of duty on active duty for which he or she is undergoing medical treatment, recuperation or therapy; or otherwise in outpatient status; or otherwise on the temporary disability retired list.
 You may not take leave under this provision to care for former members of the Armed Forces, the National Guard and Reserves, and members on the permanent disability retired list.

-You are entitled to 26 workweeks of leave to care for a covered servicemember with a serious injury or illness during a single 12-month period.
+You are entitled to 26 workweeks of leave to care for a covered Servicemember with a serious injury or illness during a single 12-month period.

 You must request a Servicemember Family Leave via Workday.
 You must complete a Certification for Serious Injury or Illness of Covered Servicemember form.